How to take the first steps of your amazing running journey

-How to start running – and love every second
+How to start running – tips for beginners

 Everyday, millions of people just like you don their running shoes, hit play on their guilty pleasure playlists and head out the door.
 They’re there, come rain or shine, getting healthier with every step.

-It’s easy to make running a part of your fitness routine, and with a few simple steps (both literally and figuratively), you could change your life as soon as you finish this article.
+It’s easy to learn how to start running as a beginner and make it a part of your fitness routine.
+With a few simple steps (both literally and figuratively), you could change your life as soon as you finish this article.

 Man running with headphonesCredit: Shutterstock/ Jacob Lund